James L. Kauffman

-James Laurence Kauffman (18 April 1887 – 21 October 1963) was a highly decorated officer in the United States Navy with the rank of Vice Admiral.
-He distinguished himself as Commanding officer of destroyer USS Jenkins (DD-42) during World War I and received the Navy Cross, the United States second-highest decoration awarded for valor in combat.
+James Laurence Kauffman (18 April 1887 – 21 October 1963) was a highly decorated officer in the United States Navy with the rank of vice admiral.
+He distinguished himself as commanding officer of destroyer USS Jenkins (DD-42) during World War I and received the Navy Cross, the United States second-highest decoration awarded for valor in combat.

-Kauffman rose to the flag rank during World War II and held several important assignments in both, European and Pacific theaters.
+Kauffman rose to flag rank during World War II and held several important assignments in both European and Pacific theaters.
 He retired as Commandant Fourth Naval District with headquarters in Philadelphia in 1949.
-His son, Draper Kauffman, also served in the Navy and retired as Rear Admiral in 1970s.
-The were both the namesakes of USS Kauffman (FFG-59).
+His son, Draper Kauffman, also served in the Navy and retired as rear admiral in the 1970s.
+They were both the namesakes of USS Kauffman (FFG-59).

 Early career

-James L. Kauffman was born in Ohio on 18 April 1887 in Miamisburg, Ohio, the son of John A. Kauffman and Laura Hunt.
+James L. Kauffman was born on 18 April 1887 in Miamisburg, Ohio, the son of John A. Kauffman and Laura Hunt.
 He attended public school in Miamisburg and graduated from the Steele High School in Dayton, Ohio.
 Kauffman then attended Pennsylvania Military College in Chester, Pennsylvania for one year, before receiving an appointment to the United States Naval Academy at Annapolis, Maryland on 29 June 1904.
-While at the Academy, he reached the rank of Cadet Ensign and was nicknamed "Reggie" by his classmates.
+While at the academy, he reached the rank of cadet ensign and was nicknamed "Reggie" by his classmates.

-Among his classmates were several future admirals including: Harry A. Badt, Paul H. Bastedo, John R. Beardall, Abel T. Bidwell, Joseph J. Broshek, Arthur S. Carpender, Jules James, Walter K. Kilpatrick, Thomas C. Kinkaid, Willis A. Lee Jr., William R. Munroe, William R. Purnell, Francis W. Rockwell, John F. Shafroth Jr. and Richmond K. Turner.
+Among his classmates were several future admirals including: Harry A. Badt, John R. Beardall, Arthur S. Carpender, Jules James, Thomas C. Kinkaid, Willis A. Lee Jr., William R. Munroe, William R. Purnell, Francis W. Rockwell, John F. Shafroth Jr. and Richmond K. Turner.